CharlottaG/Secret-message-mastermind/README.md

   - no other characters
   - digits between 1 and 6
   - and that the entered numbers are not the same as any previous entry

+## Testing
+### Solved bugs
+*Incrementing invalid input* – when an invalid input was made it triggered the game to increment the trials.
+This was fixed by changing where to call the increment function.
+Before it was called xxx and now it is called xxx.
+*Game over after last try even if it was correct answer * - the game called the function to check if game was over before it called the function to check for the correct answer, by changing this the issue was solved.

+### PEP8 validation
+The code has been validated using the PEP8 validation installed in the IDE and has passed with no error or warning messages.

 ## Heroku deployment